Optimizing Sparse SYK: Preliminaries

 \section{Preliminaries}

-We use $C$ to denote any positive constant which is independent of system size $n$, unless otherwise stated.
-This constant may be different in different equations, however it can always be bounded by some absolute constant $C^* = O(1)$.
+We use $C$ to denote positive constant(s) independent of system size $n$, unless otherwise stated. $C$ may take different values in different equations, however all such instances can be upper-bounded by some absolute constant $C^* = O(1)$.
+We use $\widetilde{O}$, $\widetilde{\Omega}$, $\gtrsim$, $\lesssim$, etc., to hide logarithmic factors in $n$.